Alumni are working to improve health care in some of the country’s most vulnerable communities.

 To help curb obesity, the medical center hired a nutrition technician to provide classes in English and Navajo and make home visits to help families cook healthy meals with the items available to them.

 “If the family has a propane tank and commodity foods with 30 jars of peanut butter,” Kovich says, “they’ll brainstorm how to cook something healthy.”
-They might learn a recipe for creamed peanut soup that calls for celery, onion, butter, flour, evaporated milk, and peanut butter, or for “commodity bran chewies” using peanut butter, brown sugar, light corn syrup, bran flakes cereal, and raisins.
+They might learn a recipe for creamed peanut soup that calls for celery, onion, butter, our, evaporated milk, and peanut butter, or for “commodity bran chewies” using peanut butter, brown sugar, light corn syrup, bran flakes cereal, and raisins.

 One of Kovich’s colleagues, OB-GYN Jean Howe ’84, sees the impact of poor nutrition, especially sugar consumption, in pregnant women.
 When too much sugar passes across the placenta, it can cause the unborn baby to grow large, adding to the mother’s risk of cardiac abnormalities, miscarriage, and complications during birth.